rash92/01f-mini-framework/Readme.md

 TODO:
 figure out how to get jsx syntax to work - example seems to have project started with create-react-app then edited, rather than e.g. liveserver.
 May want to figure out manual babel stuff.

+alternatively to using babel, crate own functions to interpret jsx style components as strings into relevant objects.

 continue on from step VII: function components